troe27/UU-GWAS04/docs/index.md

 plot_qq(pval_cor,20000)

 ```

+- can you tell how this linear model is different from the first one, from the code?

 when you plot the qqplot with the new p values, you can see that they are much more in line with the expected distribution, which is a sign that we successfully controlled for the population structure!

 What do you see when you plot the new pvalues on top of the old ones?